A massive thanks to The North Face for providing the kit to get us up and back in comfort – shop their full range here.

 When dawn cracked the horizon on summit day, the noticeably thinner air sliced through my warm clothes without prejudice.
 A sharp reminder that I was now well and truly awake – and only a few hundred metres shy of our goal.

 With my head down, I put one determined foot in front of the other.
 The dramatic rock tower was even more daunting now, confirming assumptions that it was just as impossible as it had first looked.
 A small part of me was quietly positive that the true high point of Kabangama might still be the ridge behind it.
 But we weren’t to know until we literally took the last step.

 Six days, dozens of kilometres and a bunch of near trip-ending obstacles later, it all came down to the final few steps.
 Of course it did.

-The blanket of fairy floss cloud in the valley far below lifted with the sun, lapping at our heels as it chased us to the summit before abruptly dissipating into nothing.
+A blanket of fairy floss cloud in the valley far below lifted with the sun, lapping at our heels as it chased us to the summit before abruptly dissipating into nothing.

 The far side of Kabangama was then revealed – and our eyes were the first to ever see it.